-Who'd have thunk it??
-Not known as a scientific hub, Puerto Rico certainly surprised me when I learned that this technological marvel was nestled in the hills of Arecibo.
-The dish measures a thousand feet in diameter and spans about 20 acres, and is also the most sensitive radio telescope in the world.
+Who'd have thunk it?
+Not known as a scientific hub, Puerto Rico has a technological marvel nestled in the hills of Arecibo.
+The dish measures 1.000 feet in diameter, spans about 20 acres, and is the most sensitive radio telescope in the world.

 There's a chance you've seen the Arecibo radio telescope, even if you've never been to Puerto Rico before.
 In the climactic last scene in the James Bond movie Goldeneye, the (inevitable) showdown between 007 and the bad guy takes place right here.